FEATURE — There is a good reason Iron County bears that name.

-Ten years later a group of settlers was ready to try it again, but this time it wasn’t a church-run enterprise, it was basically a venture capital operation envisioned by wealthy merchant Ebenezer Hanks, said Ryan Paul, Frontier Homestead State Park Museum curator.
-This time its location was approximately 24 miles southwest of Cedar City on the banks of Pinto Creek.
+Ten years later, a group of settlers was ready to try it again, but this time it wasn’t a church-run enterprise, it was basically a venture capital operation envisioned by wealthy merchant Ebenezer Hanks, said Ryan Paul, current Southern Utah University history professor and former Frontier Homestead State Park Museum curator.
+This time, its location was approximately 24 miles southwest of Cedar City on the banks of Pinto Creek.
 Fittingly, it was christened “Iron City.”

 Peter Shirts discovered the site and others deemed it an excellent place for a city that could support 5,000 residents with adequate water, coal, building rock and clay for bricks.